 Hello, and welcome to the Shire of Graywood.

-My name is Lord Walter LongStride, the hospitaler, and I’m pleased to welcome you to our website.
-If you have any questions, you’re welcome to send me an email at firstname.lastname@example.org or through our Facebook page Shire of Graywood.
+If you have any questions, you’re welcome to send us an email at email@example.com or through our Facebook page Shire of Graywood.
 Please feel free to look around.

 Are you new to the SCA?